Close

 • Alexey Stadler, violoncello

-• Dr. Stephan Eisel, moderation
+• Stephan Eisel, moderation

 The duo concert by artist in residence Aaron Pilsan with cellist Alexey Stadler to mark the anniversary of Beethoven's death is not just an encounter between two instruments, but also a lively dialogue between two voices that carry Beethoven's spirit forward.